DistanceDevelopment/spatial-workshops/pre-survey.md

   - On foot
   - Boat
   - Other info
-* Have you analysed a distance sampling data set before?
+* Have you analysed a distance sampling data set before? (check box)
-  * In R?
+  * In R
-  * In Distance for Windows?
+  * In Distance for Windows
-  * Some other way?
+  * Some other way
-  - MCDS
+  - Using covariates in the detection function
-  - CDS
+  - Fitted a detection function
-  - DSM
+  - Fitted a spatial model to distance sampling data
-* Have you used GAMs before?
+* Have you used GAMs before? (check box)
   - mgcv
   - SAS
   - SPSS